 You can see then that you will need to use twice or even four times as much bleach to achieve the same results as liquid chlorine.
 That will often make it uneconomical to use.

-Can you use bleach to shock a pool?
+Can I use bleach to shock a pool?

 How to use bleach to shock a pool

-Shocking means to increase the chloroine level in the pool temporarily to kill an contaminants, including algae.
+Shocking means temporarily increasing the chlorine level in the pool to kill any contaminants, including algae.
 This is also known as superchlorinating.